ResearchComputing/Documentation/docs/additional-resources/contrib_curc_docs.md

 - [ ] If there is a related topic in our documentation, link to it.
 - [ ] Avoid links such as `[here]()` instead of using `here`, provide a title.
 - [ ] For each new topic, provide at least a small introduction to the topic.
 The focus is on informing the user in a complete and clear way, not just stating information.
 - [ ] When adding images, create a folder for common images and make it have the suffix `_images`.
+This folder should reside in the section subdirectory where you will use the images.
 Additionally, make sure that each image is clearly labelled.
 - [ ] No file in the documentation should have spaces in the file name.
 Instead of using spaces `_` should be used.
 - [ ] Put all FAQs on the main FAQ page (`docs/getting_started/faq.md`).
 Please put the question under the appropriate section and create a section, if necessary.
 - [ ] Any reference to code filepaths or directories should be highlighted using the code syntax i.e. the back ticks.